Should You Block Your Ex? 5 Pros And 5 Cons of Blocking Them

 Set your intention, make up your mind, and move on.

-Trust the process that everything will be okay.
+Trust the process, and everything will be okay.

 Wish you all the best!